 2. Personal information we collect

 Any information or any opinion about an individual which can identify, or is identifiable for, an individual is considered to be "personal information".
 We collect only information that is necessary for us to provide our products and services, which include clearing superannuation contributions and rollovers, assisting insurers with their insurance processing, and assisting employers to comply with their obligations to their employees and the Australian Tax Office.
 The kinds of personal information we collect are an individual's name, contact details, date of birth, Tax File Number, and employment, superannuation, and life insurance details.
 We also collect “sensitive information” as defined under the Privacy Act, being information about any membership of any trade union or professional or trade association for the purpose of processing payments to those associations on behalf of an individual.

-In most cases we receive personal information about an individual from our client, who is employing the individual or is the payroll services provider to the individual’s employer, or is the trustee or administrator of the individual's superannuation fund.
+In most cases, we receive personal information about an individual from our client, who is employing the individual or is the payroll services provider to the individual’s employer, or is the trustee or administrator of the individual's superannuation fund.
 Where we have been provided with an individual's personal information by our clients, we rely on our clients to obtain any requisite consent of the individual for the collection, use, and disclosure of this information to us, and our subsequent disclosure of such information as detailed in this policy, and we proceed on the expectation they have done so.

 3. Why do we collect and use personal information

 We collect and use personal information to (a) administer superannuation contributions and rollovers made by or on behalf of an individual, (b) to assist an individual’s employer to comply with the employer’s obligations to submit certain reports to the Australian Tax Office, (c) to assist superannuation funds and their group life insurers meet their mutual reporting obligations imposed by various regulators, including the Australian Prudential Regulation Authority and (d) to improve our service offerings.